 The Toyota MR2 is a wonderful little mid-engine, rear-drive masterpiece that was conceived back in the ’70s, launched in 1984 and soldiered on for more than twenty years.
-Mid-engine platforms had been rolling off a number of production lines since the 1960s (and even prior to that in a few micro cars), yet the MR2 set itself apart from the others by rolling performance, economy, quality and excellent handling into a single package.
+Mid-engine platforms had been rolling off a number of production lines since the 1960s (and even prior to that in a few micro cars), yet the MR2 set itself apart from the others by combining performance, economy, quality and excellent handling into a single package.

 Interestingly enough, it debuted right around the same time as the similarly mid-engined Pontiac Fiero.
 What the MR2 had that the early Fieros didn’t was genuine sports car handling and a selection of engines well suited for spirited driving.
 The car below appears to be a 1988 Mk1b model powered by a supercharged 4A-GZE: